chdprimary/javascript-practice/README.md

 - [x] Read about [Express Middleware] (http://expressjs.com/guide/using-middleware.html)
 - [x] Gain basic familiarity in using [Node's built-in debugger](https://nodejs.org/api/debugger.html) and [Node Inspector](https://github.com/node-inspector/node-inspector) to debug server-side javascript
 - [x] Learn a bit about [Bower](https://scotch.io/tutorials/manage-front-end-resources-with-bower)
+- [x] Learn a bit about [JSONP](https://en.wikipedia.org/wiki/JSONP)
+- [x] Learn a bit about [IIFEs (immediately-invoked function expressions)](http://benalman.com/news/2010/11/immediately-invoked-function-expression/)
+- [x] Read about [JQuery best practices](http://gregfranko.com/jquery-best-practices/#/) (Reveal.js seems awesome.
+I also really like that he polls the audience for his next presentation topic on the last slides.)
+- [ ] Read about Javascript unit and end-to-end testing technologies in [this SO answer](http://stackoverflow.com/a/680713/3888407)
 - [ ] Read about [JavaScript framework fatigue](http://www.allenpike.com/2015/javascript-framework-fatigue/)
 - [ ] Read about [Currying in JS](https://medium.com/@kevincennis/currying-in-javascript-c66080543528)
 - [ ] Explore the material on [this SO post about AngularJS learning resources](http://stackoverflow.com/questions/14333857/how-to-master-angularjs)